(214) 390-7947 (Overseas Callers)

 • Airport return transfer

-C permit can be received upon arrival.
+• A permit that can be received upon arrival

 Take a minute to complete the form and we will be in touch.

-Arrangement of Room/Food/Supervision
+Room/Food/Supervision

-The prospect of volunteering abroad in a country you have never visited can be daunting, and you might be worried about things like safety, where you will stay, and what you will eat in addition to your concerns about your volunteer project.
+The prospect of volunteering abroad in a country you have never visited can be daunting, and you might be worried about things like safety, where you will stay, and what you will eat, in addition to your concerns about your volunteer project.

 You can rest easy knowing that IFRE will take care of everything for you for the duration of your time volunteering in Tanzania.
 We arrange safe and secure housing, provide three healthy and local meals a day, and offer you full guidance, support, and supervision from our experienced in-country staff.
 You can focus on making the world a better place and exploring Africa, and IFRE will take care of the rest!